This article was originally published in The Notebook. In August 2020, The Notebook became Chalkbeat Philadelphia.

 Some written testimony submitted to the board raises questions about those two resolutions.

 Inspired by @positv_slope, I'm posting my written testimony submitted for tomorrow's @PHLschoolboard meeting here.
 They didn't give us much time (less than 24 hours), so it isn't my best work.
-9 questions for our leadership. #PHLed https://t.co/4c3uMSdi90— Charlie McGeehan (@CMcGeeIII) July 29, 2020
+9 questions for our leadership. #PHLed https://t.co/4c3uMSdi90— Charlie McGeehan is not on here anonymously (@CMcGeeIII) July 29, 2020

 On Wednesday, Hite and other District officials offered some details about how the now all-virtual first quarter will help students with disabilities who need one-on-one therapies or other interventions.
 Savoy-Brooks said those students will receive “teleservices” that meet their Individualized Education Programs, or IEPs.